Skip to content

 5. Edit the duplicate as needed

-• Create variations of similar tests
+• Creating variations of similar tests

-• Make a backup before major changes
+• Making a backup before big changes

-Deleting Flows
+Deleting flows

 DANGER